Joe Jonas Divorcing Sophie Turner: A Relationship Timeline

 September 2023 -- Calling It Quits

 After spending four years together as a married couple, and welcoming two baby girls, Joe filed for divorce from Sophie on Sept.
-5. In documents obtained by ET, the Jonas Brothers singer filed in Miami, Florida, on Tuesday, citing that "the marriage between the parties is irretrievably broken."
+5. In documents obtained by ET, the Jonas Brother filed in Miami, Florida, on Tuesday, citing that "the marriage between the parties is irretrievably broken."

 According to the petition, the couple's two children have been living with Joe in Miami, Florida, and "it is in the best interests of the minor children that the parties have shared parental responsibility."
 The former couple also have a prenup in place.